EmilianStankov/MiniMathematica/README.md

 - evaluate an expression comprised of all of the above

 ## How to run it?
-You can run this program by typing this command:
+You need to have __Python3__ installed and if you do, you can run this program by executing the following command:
-`python3 mathematica.py`
+`python3 cli.py`

 ## Then what?
 Enter a (valid) mathematical expression using the following syntax: